Slowly wandering my way everywhere

 *This post may contain affiliate links, meaning if you make a purchase through these links (at no additional cost to you) I will earn a small commission.
 Click here for the full disclosure*

-One of the highlights of our last minute trip to Costa Rica was visiting the Sloth Sanctuary of Costa Rica.
-This was something I’d read about before going and was actually part of why we wanted to head to the southeastern part of the country!
+One of the highlights of my last minute trip to Costa Rica was visiting the Sloth Sanctuary of Costa Rica.
+This was something I’d read about before going and was actually part of why I wanted to head to the southeastern part of the country!

 River Estrelle at the Sloth Sanctuary during Poky Little Wanderer's last minute trip to Costa Rica